 Fact: At Freedom House, we hold our residents accountable and responsible.

-- Every resident has daily chores they must complete; we offer structured living and rules that must be followed or you are asked to leave.
+- Every resident is expected to complete daily chores; we offer structured living and rules, including behavioral rules that must be followed or they are asked to leave.

 - All families set goals and are held accountable to achieve those goals each and every week.
 Each parent resident is required to make a minimum of 15 job contacts per week, 15 housing contacts per week and save 75% of their income in a savings account for a “nest egg” upon graduation.